V8V88V8V88/BudgetWiser/README.md

-# BudgetWise
+# BudgetWiser

-BudgetWise is a simple command-line application written in Rust that helps you track your income and expenses.
+BudgetWiser is a simple command-line application written in Rust that helps you track your income and expenses.
 It allows you to add income and expenses, view a summary of your financial status, and store your data in a JSON file.

 ## Features